PanagiotisDataHub/SQL-Data-Warehouse-Project/README.md

 My name is **Panagiotis Christias**.
 I see data projects as a mix of logic and creativity – building pipelines and schemas is a bit like composing music: structure, flow, and harmony matter.

 This repository is one example of that approach: starting simple, layering complexity, and ending with something that feels complete.

+---

+## 🔮 Future Work

+This project is designed to keep evolving.
+Planned next steps include:

+- **Tableau Visualizations**
+  Build interactive dashboards on top of the reporting views (`gold.report_customers`, `gold.report_products`) and publish them to **Tableau Public**, with screenshots and links added to the repository.

+- **Python Extensions**
+  Add a `python/` folder with scripts and notebooks for:
+  - ETL automation (loading raw CSV data into SQL Server).
+  - Advanced analytics and exploratory data analysis with pandas.
+  - Optional data visualizations to complement the SQL reports.

+These additions will extend the project from a SQL-only portfolio piece to a more **end-to-end data engineering workflow**.